How To Enable and Fix Virtualbox Shared Folder for Ubuntu

 pacman –Suy

 After this, you need to get the Kernel headers.
 We have used Linux Kernel LTS therefore we need to install the Linux-Its-headers package.
-Now, if you are using the standard one then install Linux-Headers.
+Now, if you are using the standard one then install Linux Headers.

 pacman –s Linux-Its-headers

-Then you need to get virtualbox-guest-utils package, now you shall be able to select a package: either virtualbox-guest-modules-arch or virtualbox-guest-dkms.
+Then you need to get VirtualBox-guest-utils package, now you shall be able to select a package: either virtualbox-guest-modules-arch or virtualbox-guest-dkms.
 The Arch Linux wiki suggests that we select the first package if using Linux Kernel and if using other Kernels such as LTS then we need to select the second package.
 Again, we use Linux-Its Kernel therefore need to get virtualbox-guest-dkms package.

 pacman –s virtualbox-guest-utils